Attawapiskat First Nation: 1930s to present

+The presence of the existing trading post at the mouth of the Attawapiskat River led to that location being a hub for the community. though people continued to live on the land stretching between Lawashi River and Cape Henrietta Maria at least into the 1950s.
+The reserve at that site, which contains 235.8 hectares, is Attawapiskat Indian Reserve 91A.
+Since the 1950s, the town has developed from a settlement of temporary dwellings, such as tents and teepees, to a community with permanent buildings.
+These were constructed in the late 1960s and early 1970s.
+The majority of the First Nation members moved to the community as late as the mid-1960s.

 The Northern Store took over the operations of the HBC store in the 1980s.

 In June and July 2025, to protest the proposed development of the mineral-rich Ring of Fire region and the passage of the One Canadian Economy Act, community members set up camps and planted flags along the river where bridge crossings had been suggested.
 The protest responds to a lack of government consultation with the First Nations of the region.
 It is also a way for the families participating to "reassert" their presence on the First Nation's traditional land.

 Geography

 Attawapiskat 91A (top) seen from the International Space Station in 2009.
 The western point of Akimiski Island is at the bottom of the photo.

 The main town of Attawapiskat covers 9.331 km2 of land and is located on the left bank of the Attawapiskat River, 5 km inland from the James Bay coastline, on the reserve officially known as Attawapiskat 91A.
 It is located in the Kenora District within Northwestern Ontario.
 Timmins, the nearest urban centre, is located approximately 500 km south.
 The town of Moosonee is 160 km south of Attawapiskat.

-First Nation citizens will often hunt and occasionally live in the lands that surround the settlement proper, which consists of the Hudson Bay Lowlands, a vast wetland located between the Canadian Shield and James Bay and Hudson Bay.
+The town is the social and commercial hub of a much larger area, where Attawapiskat people often hunt and occasionally live.
+These hunting grounds consist of about 15000 sqmi of Hudson Bay Lowlands, a vast wetland located between the Canadian Shield and James Bay and Hudson Bay.

 The vegetation is typically subarctic, with a mostly coniferous forest (stunted black spruce and tamarack) in the muskeg.
 Wildlife includes geese, ducks, caribou, moose, beaver, bear, wolves, wolverine, marten, rabbit, muskrat, otter, and other species.

 According to a 1999 report by the Wakenagun Community Development Corporation, the land around Attawapiskat had 0.8 m of fertile soil, underlain by clay and silt.

 It is normal for the Attawapiskat River to rise 1 to 2 metres during the spring thaw and break-up.
 As of 1999, the community had occasionally had to deal with recurring partial and complete flooding.